Current Estimates of State Budget

-The table below shows the current estimates for the current and next biennium for general fund revenue, spending, reserves and budgetary balance as of the end of the 2019 legislative session.
+The table below shows the current estimates for the current biennium for general fund revenue, spending, reserves and budgetary balance as of the May 2020 Interim Budget Projection.
 For additional detail, go to the current operating budget page.

 Other state funds are less flexible.
 For example, certain revenues such as gasoline taxes or hunting license fees are deposited into funds that can only be spent for the specific purposes established in the state constitution or in state statutes.
 In budget terms, these are referred to as dedicated funds.
 For additional information on non-general fund revenue and spending, go to the consolidated fund statement on the current operating budget page.

 The Biennial Budget Cycle

 Minnesota enacts budgets for a two-year cycle (a biennium), beginning on July 1 of each odd-numbered year.
 By law, the Governor must propose a biennial budget in January of odd numbered years.
 Once enacted by the Legislature, the budget can be modified in the "off-year" legislative session.
 As a result of state forecasts and other changes, it has become common for the Legislature to enact annual revisions to the state's biennial budget.
 These revisions are referred to as supplemental budgets.
 The state's constitution requires Minnesota to maintain a balanced budget by the end of the budget cycle.
 For information on decisions made in the enactment of the current budget, go to the enacted budget page.

 Where the Money Comes From, FY 2020-21 Biennium